|Home | Calendar | Trans-Dales Trail 1 | Trans-Dales Trail 2 | Trans-Dales Trail 3 | Go walking with Underwood |

 Dales Trails

-Riverhead, Driffield/Photo by Arnold Underwood/Oct 2004
+Riverhead, Driffield/Photo by Arnold Underwood/June 2015

-EAST YORKSHIRE - Driffield
+EAST YORKSHIRE - Driffield Canal

-As featured in Country Walking Magazine October 2002
+Featured in Country Walking Magazine, October 2002

-Take a leisurely stroll by river and canal from Driffield, the ‘Capital of the Yorkshire Wolds’.
+Take a leisurely Summer stroll by river and canal from Driffield, the ‘Capital of the Yorkshire Wolds’.
 Keep your eyes peeled to spot the variety of bird life on and by the canal, and on Nafferton Mere, and trout idling against the current in the clear waters of Wansford Beck.

 Fact File